alessandro-gentilini/knuth-interview-2006/README.md

 And so I got, really, to talk to almost everybody in the company, and my role was more of a communications role than anything else.
-These people, if they went through channels, they would have to go several levels up the hierarchy, and down again, and they couldn’t talk to each other, but they could talk to me, and then I could talk to the other people in the other group, and so I, and so I could provide a valuable service to Burroughs, and they, they would pay me,
+These people, if they went through channels, they would have to go several levels up the hierarchy, and down again, and they couldn't talk to each other, but they could talk to me, and then I could talk to the other people in the other group, and so I, and so I could provide a valuable service to Burroughs, and they, they would pay me,